-- the data affected;
+- the number of individuals affected;

-- how the breach happened;
+- how did the breach happen?

-- when this breach occurred/began;
+- when did this breach occur/begin?

 - any other details that are thought relevant.